leandrocgsi/simple-rest-generic-repository/README.md

 # How to get this project

-You can use following command or as you prefer [download zip here](https://github.com/leandrocgsi/simple-rest-generic-repository/archive/master.zip) and import in your favourite IDE.
+You can execute following command or as you prefer [download zip here](https://github.com/leandrocgsi/simple-rest-generic-repository/archive/master.zip) and import in your favourite IDE.

 ```sh
 git clone https://github.com/leandrocgsi/simple-rest-generic-repository.git